ibm-cloud-docs/vpc/fl-faq.md

 You can create multiple flow log collectors on the condition that they are on different targets.
 Keep in mind that flow log collectors with different target scopes might overlap.
 You cannot create multiple flow log collectors on one single target.

-## Can I modify the Cloud Object Storage location for a flow log collector?
+## Can I modify the {{site.data.keyword.cos_full_notm}} location for a flow log collector?
 {: #faq-modify-cos-location}
 {: faq}
 {: support}

-You cannot change the COS bucket location for an existing flow log collector.
-You can delete the existing collector and create a new one with the COS bucket location that you want to use.
+You cannot change the {{site.data.keyword.cos_short}} bucket location for an existing flow log collector.
+You can delete the existing collector and create a new one with the {{site.data.keyword.cos_short}} bucket location that you want to use.

 ## Are virtual appliances (IKS workers, ROKS, LBaaS, VPN gateway) included in the flow log collector data output?
 {: #virtual-appliances-in-collector-output}